 For the doughnuts:

-In a large bowl, mix together the flour, baking powder, salt, and nutmeg.
+- In a large bowl, mix together the flour, baking powder, salt, and nutmeg.
+Set aside.
 Combine butter and buttermilk in a small bowl or measuring cup, and set aside.

-In the bowl of a stand mixer fitted with the paddle attachment, beat the eggs and sugar until thick and pale, about 5 minutes.
+- In the bowl of a stand mixer fitted with the paddle attachment, beat the eggs and sugar until thick and pale, about 5 minutes.
 Beat in the vanilla extract.
-On low speed, alternately add the flour mixture with the melted butter and buttermilk, starting and ending with the flour.
+On low speed, alternately add the flour mixture with the melted butter/buttermilk mixture, starting and ending with the flour.
 The dough will be soft.
 Cover tightly with plastic wrap and let sit at room temperature for 30 minutes, or until the dough is firm enough to handle.

-Turn the dough out onto a floured work surface.
+- Turn the dough out onto a floured work surface.
 Roll the dough out into just over 1/4-inch thickness and cut with a doughnut cutter or with a large round cutter and a small cutter for the holes.
-Brush off any excess flour and place the doughnut shapes on a lightly floured parchment lined baking sheet.
+Brush off any excess flour and place the doughnuts on a lightly floured parchment-lined baking sheet.
 Cover and let the doughnuts sit at room temperature while you heat the oil.

 For the chocolate glaze:

-This recipe was originally published in 2015 and recently updated with new photos and recipe improvements in 2022.
+This recipe was originally published in 2015 and has been updated with new photos and recipe improvements.
 Photos by Ashley McLaughlin.

 these were great and it was so fun to see them puff up!
 I used Crisco and next time I will get that started before rolling and cutting the doughnuts because it took a long time to come to temp. i will also use the full amount of nutmeg called for.
 The chocolate glaze is incredible!